 Fill out your CCW permit application exactly as stated and according to state-specific requirements.
 Submit your paperwork and include necessary items like a copy of your driver’s license, background check, fingerprints, firearms training certificate and the processing fee.

-It can take between seven days to six months to obtain your CCW permit.
+It can take between seven days to six months — or longer — to obtain your CCW permit.
 Until you have it in hand, you can NOT carry a concealed weapon.

 When it comes to understanding your rights and responsibilities as a gun owner, the more you know about the law, the better.
 In addition to the concealed carry process summary above, the USCCA offers the following in-depth information on both federal and state laws for permitting.